sebschlicht/plg_system_rimages/README.md

 ## Installation

-Download the latest *RIMAGES* extension package and use the *Joomla!* extension manager to install it.
+Download the latest extension package and use the *Joomla!* extension manager to install it.
 The plugin is compatible with *Joomla!* 3.x.

 Use the *Joomla!* extension manager to uninstall the plugin and remove the configured image folder if you no longer need the responsive images.

 ## Compatibility

-*RIMAGES* is fully compatible with all browsers and with caching.
+*rim* is fully compatible with all browsers and with caching.
 Please consider pitfalls for CSS directives and JavaScript code at the wiki page on [compatibility](https://github.com/sebschlicht/plg_system_rimages/wiki/Compatibility).

-*ImageMagick* is required on your server to generate resized image versions automatically.
+*ImageMagick* is required on your server to generate compressed and/or resized images automatically.